STONEY B - Band Leader, Guitar & Vocals

 On the move again Stoney B landed in New Orleans, Louisiana in late 1992.
 He began playing as a street musician and soon after his next Stoney B Blues Band was formed.
 His talent appreciated by local club owners had his band playing regular gigs along Bourbon Street.
 They played at The Funky Pirate, The Old Absinthe House Bar, where he also joined Bryan Lee on occasions, The Tricou House and The R&B Club.

 He met another well known street musician, Elliott Small, during this time and the act known by many as Stoney B and Grampa was born.
-Stoney B created the character of Grampa through his quick wit and talent and Elliot took to it like a duck on water!
-Elliott Small continues to embrace that persona today as his musical identity being known by many as Grandpa Elliott.
+Stoney B created the character of Grampa through his quick wit and talent and Elliott took to it like a duck on water!
 When they got together and combined Stoney B’s vocals and guitar with Elliott’s vocals and harmonica it came naturally and it was like magic.
 In Stoney B’s words, ‘We have never practised or rehearsed anything….Never!’
 Yet they appeared as a highly polished act right from the beginning.
 Usually found on Royal Street in the French Quarter, their musical talents and experience created captivating entertainment for many travellers from all over the world.

 They played blues favourites like Zz Hill’s Down Home Blues, Muddy Water’s Hoochie Coochie Man and Robert Johnson’s Sweet Home Chicago.
 Stoney B would serenade to passing couples with Jimmy Reed’s Don’t You Know That I Love You, Sam Cooke’s Bring It on Home to Me and Phil Phillips’ Sea of Love.
 He would then break it down with the “low down dirty stinkin’ don’t care ‘bout nobody… “ blues with songs like BB King’s How Blue Can You Get and original songs like A Friend and Louise.
 Throughout this accomplished performance of the Blues, Stoney B and Grampa would have the crowd highly amused with the crazy banter and tomfoolery between him acting as “an ignorant backwoods guitar picker who pretends to be smarter than he looks” and Grampa who “can see fine, but…pretends to be a blind harmonica player who pretends to be able to see”!
 “They know that it is their blues, the sorrowful, beautiful, haunting sound of bending guitar strings and weeping harmonica, that draws the tourists to them … but it is the show that makes the tourists stay.” (excerpts from an article published in The New York Times, March 26, 1996).

 They played together on the streets for 12 years, were asked to perform every year at the State Fair in Franklinton, Louisiana and have appeared many times on local TV stations.
+They performed at New Orleans Jazz Fest in 2008.
 They have been a part of numerous documentaries about the French Quarter and Blues down south.
 In their years together they recorded three CD’s: Blues French Quarter style, Blues for Days and Sea of Love.

 However, this was not to last … a change was going to come … Hurricane Katrina hit New Orleans in 2005 and Stoney B was evacuated to Lubbock, Texas.
 It was no time at all before his talent was discovered and he was soon doing benefits for the Red Cross, was on the local TV news more than once and invited to be a guest on Thursday Night Live on local TV in Levelland.
 While in Texas he was backed by the house band for the Cactus Theatre.
 They performed at the Lubbock Music Festival, Bleachers and the Blue Light Lounge.
 Grampa Elliott came from Houston to perform with him at the Mean Woman’s Grill in Levelland and they met up again in New Orleans in 2006 to play on the streets and again at the State Fair in Franklinton.

-San Diego is starting to discover just who Stoney B Blues is: A blue blood musician?
+San Diego has discovered just who Stoney B Blues is: A blue blood musician?
 For sure.
 An entertainer and crowd pleaser?
 Most definitely.
 A talented ambassador of the Down Home Blues?
 Without question.